 Chinese and Asian area studies is a multi-disciplinary minor that aims to provide students with a complex and interrelated knowledge base from which to understand China as a historical and cultural entity.
 The minor incorporates the study of language, the humanities and the social sciences.
 Students are encouraged to incorporate study abroad in their program and can complete the minor with an independent research project.

-The Chinese and Asian area studies minor, drawing on the breadth and strengths of departments in the Liberal Arts, will guide students into the field systematically through course work and education abroad opportunities as well as co-curricular activities such as lectures, symposia, colloquia, film festivals, and other events that will help students understand the matrix of Chinese culture.
+The minor, drawing on the breadth and strengths of departments in the Liberal Arts, will guide students into the field systematically through course work and education abroad opportunities as well as co-curricular activities such as lectures, symposia, colloquia, film festivals, and other events that will help students understand the matrix of Chinese culture.
 Students will come to understand China in its geographic, topographical and climatological richness; its linguistic, demographic, social, and other cultural formations; and its national and regional, social and political developments.
-Each student will have an adviser who will help the student create a set of courses that provides system and structure to the student’s development.
+Each student will work with an adviser to help them create a set of courses that provides a system and structure to the student’s academic development.

 - Minor in Chinese and Asian Area Studies

 Fine Arts 345

 Chinese and Asian Area Studies Minor Requirements

 |Select four or five courses from at least three disciplines and no more than two courses from any one discipline:||12-15|